 – Congenital birth defects

-– Risk of obesity for child themselves in later life
+– Risk of obesity for children themselves in later life

 – Elevated blood pressure as a child

 – Increased risk of diabetes for the baby

 – Lower live birth rates per cycle (IVF)

 – Higher rates of miscarriage in ART and spontaneous conception

 From a male perspective, it’s just as important to maintain a healthy weight, as research has shown obesity affects testosterone and other important hormone needs for reproduction.
 Obesity has been linked to lower sperm counts and lower sperm motility than those of a healthy weight.